FortnoxAB/opensearch-csv-exporter/README.md

 ### Example Response

 The response will be a file named `test.csv.gz`, containing the exported data.
+This file is gzipped.

 ## Error Handling